🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 feature_names = vectorizer.get_feature_names_out()

-# Display as DataFrame
+# Display as a DataFrame

 df = pd.DataFrame(